ABOUT ▶ ABOUT PPI

 There is a very long history arguing for the importance of tailoring what is said or taught to the individual learner.

-Nowhere should such a personalized, patient-centered philosophy be more evident than in the field of psychotherapy.
-The vast percentage of psychotherapy websites say something about “personalizing” the therapy with comments such as “I tailor my approach to your needs” or “I provide a personalized approach geared to your specific problems and life goals.”
+This personalized, patient-centered philosophy is naturally prevelant in the field of psychotherapy.
+The vast percentage of psychotherapy websites say something about personalizing therapy, with comments such as “I tailor my approach to your needs” or “I provide a personalized approach geared to your specific problems.”

 Education: